Greater-London-Authority/ldn-viz-tools/design-system-specification/design-system-specification-2026-07-27.md

 4. **Make a new role earn its place with a one-sentence job.** If the specific situation it exists for can be named in a sentence ("the label above a form control", "the h3 depth in prose"), it is real — add it.
 If the sentence is "like Body but a bit bigger", it is not a role; it is emphasis or a context difference, and belongs on the weight, colour, or flow axes.
 This test separates a healthy addition from sprawl.

 5. **Add at the semantic layer, once, centrally.** If the same role recurs across surfaces, that is a signal the system should grow — added in one place so everyone gets the same answer, rather than each team inventing a local value.
 A new primitive step or weight is not the way to solve a single-surface need.

+6. **Name the job, in the register the context uses.** A role name may be **domain-specific within a context family, never component-specific**.
+Product roles answer "where does this sit in the ladder", which is structural, so they are named generically — `Title`, not `Card / Panel title`.
+Chart roles answer "what part of a chart is this", which is anatomical, so they are named specifically — `Chart Tick`, `Chart Axis Title`.
+Both are correct; they answer different questions.
+The failure mode is naming a role after the component that first needed it, which under-describes its real scope (the old `card-panel-title` was already carrying modal, callout, drawer and sidebar titles) and forces awkward compounds when a second component wants the same role.
+A related test governs whether a whole family earns its own vocabulary: it needs **genuinely divergent values *and* standalone published consumption**.
+Chart passes both; a family that passes neither is a rename looking for a reason.

 The rules intervene to prevent one move: encoding a weight, colour, or spacing difference as a new size, since that is what multiplies tokens until they stop meaning anything.
 Everywhere else the system is a set of overridable defaults, and a default that can be overridden on purpose is freeing rather than constraining.